zoomdmartin02/MechaCar_Statistical_Analysis/README.md

 ![Linear Regression to Predict MPG](Resources/Linear_Regression_1.png)

 ### P-Values of Independent Variables
-According to the above plots for visual reference and Linear Regression output of our linear regression test, the following independent variables provided significant non-random amount of variance to the mpg values in the dataset.
+According to the above plots for visual reference and Summary Statistics of our linear regression test, the following independent variables provided significant non-random amount of variance to the mpg values in the dataset.
 This is known by the "P-Value", which generally is used to indicate whether the probability of correlation when significant is some number less than 0.05:
 * vehicle length; **P-Value of 2.60e-12**
 * ground clearance; **P-Value of 5.21e-08**